jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ---
 layout: post
-title: "So you want a custom github pages site and you want it for free?"
+title: "GitHub Pages The Hard Way: So you want a custom github pages site and you want it for free?"
 date: 2025-07-05
 tags: [diy, how-to, guide, github, web, html, css, documentation, jekyll]
 permalink: /2025-07-04-github-pages-diy.html